dnlgmz/dnlgmz/README.md

 ### Hello ✨ I am Daniel!

-- 🔭 My graduate studies and research has been in Cancer, Co-infections, Structural Biology, Bioengineering, Molecular Biology and Genomics.
+- 🔭 My graduate studies and research has been in Tropical Medicine, Cell and Molecular Biology, Cancer, Infectious Disease, Structural Biology, Bioengineering, and Computational Medicine.
 Currently, I am doing my thesis research in exercise molecular biology.

 - As a industrialist, I have launched a start-up:

-- I am the President and Founding Executive Director at <a href=https://gomerahealth.com>Gomera Health Inc.</a><br>
+- I am the President at <a href=https://gomerahealth.com>Gomera Health Inc.</a><br>
-"Identify new cures, advanced diagnostics, effective therapeutics, and surgical innovations" The goal is to provide these:
-Advanced DNA Chemistry, Structure and Computation for Immunoreagents, Diagnostics to Therapeutics, Deep Medicine, Surgical Data Science (SDS), AI in Surgery, and Digital Pathology
+"Identify new cures, advanced diagnostics, effective therapeutics, and surgical innovations" The goal is to provide these: Advanced DNA Chemistry, Structure and Computation for Immunoreagents, Diagnostics to Therapeutics, Deep Medicine, Surgical Data Science (SDS), AI in Surgery, and Digital Pathology

 - I also volunteer as a Virtual Associate Fellow at Drexel University College of Medicine (Microbiology & Immunology, Neurobiology and Anatomy)

 Interests:
+- Computational Precision Medicine (Clinical Science)

 - Mechanisms that underlie the benefits of exercise (exercise science research)
 - Next-generation Biotechnology and Modern Molecular Cell Biology
 - Mapping molecular responses in whole organisms